Updated May 2023

 Step One is to do an audit of what’s current, what’s no longer relevant or redundant.

-You might feel a little like Wall-E, that cute little rubbish sifter robot from Disney’s Pixar Studios, wading your way through the piles of information, old and outdated legislation, redundant guidelines, irrelevant processes.
-But don’t lose sight of that ultimate goal; a cute little friend in Wall-E’s case, part of a clear and relevant governance structure in yours!
+Here’s where you’ll want to channel your inner Wall-E, you remember him, that cute little rubbish sifter robot from Disney’s Pixar Studios.
+You’ll probably feel a bit like him, wading your way through the piles of information, old and outdated legislation, redundant guidelines, and irrelevant processes.
+But don’t lose sight of that ultimate goal; a cute little friend in Wall-E’s case, developing a section of a clear and relevant governance structure in yours!

 - Governance and Management